Sanair Super Speedway

 Sanair Super Speedway is a motorsports park with a 0.826 mi paved triangular oval race track, a 0.250 mi dragstrip, a 0.333 mi oval, as well as a 0.120 mi mini-oval and 0.150 mi karting course.
 It also formerly had a 2.092 km road course which has since ceased to be used.
 It is located in Saint-Pie, Quebec.
 It hosted the Molson Indy Montreal from 1984 to 1986.
-The dragstrip previously hosted the NHRA's Le Grandnationals Molson until Canadian fuel regulations, prohibiting leaded race fuel, forced the NHRA to quit holding a national event in the country.
+The dragstrip previously hosted the NHRA's Le Grandnationals Molson until 1992, when Canadian fuel regulations, prohibiting leaded race fuel, forced the NHRA to quit holding a national event in the country.
 It currently hosts races in the American Canadian Tour Sèrie ACT Castrol.

 Track history

-Lap Records
+Lap records

-The official fastest race lap records at Sanair Super Speedway are listed as:
+The fastest official race lap records at Sanair Super Speedway are listed as: